|

 Pop gave up racing in the early 60s.
 When Six Flags over Texas first opened in 1961, one of its favorite attractions were the Willis Built La Salle boats.

 Later in the '60s, Six Flags would ask Pop to build a scale model of a stern-wheel steam boat for eventual full-size construction in the park.
-Sadly, Pop passed away in 1970, before the model could be completed.
+For reasons that are lost to history, the full-size boat was never built.
+Pop passed away in 1970.

 Members of the Willis family still have fond memories of Pop Willis and his boat racing days.
 Models of the Comet and other racing boats are still among the family's possessions.
 Family members also participate in radio controlled model boat racing.
 When they get together, they share stories about Pop and Connette and K.O., and about all the fun they've had together on the water.